 American rules, Daytona 200 - 1974

 In the 70s, in the United States of America, the American Motorcyclist Association (the federation that rules motorcyce racing on the other side of the Atlantic), in order to prevent factory teams from using very expensive motorcycles that would unbalance the squad's performances too much, created a rule intended to contain costs.
-Thus, the winning motorcycle in each race could, if any of the other competitors so desired, be auctioned among the riders, with the base price of the auction being the cost of the series motorcycle (or customer competition) that gave rise to the motorcycle of factory concerned!
+Thus, the engine of the winning motorcycle in each race could, if any of the other competitors so desired, be auctioned among the riders, with the base price of the auction being the cost of the series motorcycle (or customer competition) that gave rise to the motorcycle of factory concerned!

 In theory, this would condition the development and cost of factory bikes, no one would spend 10 to sell for 5, with the aggravating factor of eventually delivering, hand in hand, cutting edge technology!
 I'm not aware of this rule creating major upheavals, which I think indicates some tacit agreement in the paddock!